Episode 17: American Documents

 Drawing by Michael Fitzhugh

 Five Traverse City architects, Suzannah Tobin, Ray Kendra, Peter Smith, Michael Fitzhugh and Ken Richmond took part in a live conversation entitled, Architecture Design and Community Influence.
 The dialogue focused on elevating awareness for enduring design and the importance of community involvement.
-The production was recorded on October 17, 2023, at The Alluvion in Traverse City, and made possible with the support of Boomerang Catapult and Tusen Tukk Foundation.
-It was conceptualized by Jill Vincent of Through an Open Eye Media, and coproduced with the Traversecityist.
+The production was recorded on October 17, 2023, at The Alluvion in Traverse City, and made possible with the support of Boomerang Catapult and Tusen Takk Foundation.
+It was conceptualized with Jill Vincent of Through an Open Eye Media, and coproduced with the Traversecityist.

 Episode 8, The Architects is sponsored by Sarah Bourgeois, Architects